 Hide Movie Titles in a Plex Collection

-You may have noticed that both the collection and the individual movies appear in your Plex library.
+You may have noticed that the collection and the individual movies appear in your Plex library.

 In some cases, this is a good thing.

-Most times, it’s adding more clutter than we want.
+Most times, it adds more clutter than we want.

-Thankfully, Plex lets us choose whether we want to show individual titles in a collection or hide them from your library view.
+Thankfully, Plex lets us choose whether to show individual titles in a collection or hide them from your library view.

 Click on the pencil icon in the lower-left corner of a collection poster to open its settings menu.

 Then click on the Advanced tab.